Ichthyosaurus

 View all of the Ichthyosaurus images!

 There are already some fearsome predators swimming around our oceans.
-Now, imagine a dolphin-like creature with giant eyes that could swim down to the ocean’s darkest depths to hunt fearsome creatures like giant squid.
+Now, imagine a dolphin-like creature with giant eyes that could swim down to the ocean’s darkest depths to hunt fearsome creatures like the giant squid.
 That describes the extinct ichthyosaurus.

-The name ichthyosaurus means fish and lizard, which is a pretty good description of what an whispichthyosaurus was.
+The name ichthyosaurus means fish and lizard, which is a pretty good description of what a whispichthyosaurus was.
 Despite having the suffix “Saurus” this extinct reptile is not technically a dinosaur.
 Ichthyosaurus is the most well-known of a family of sea-dwelling reptiles with a similar sounding name – ichthyosauridae, also called, ichthyosaurs.

 Strangely, all ichthyosaurs, including ichtyosauruses, were descended from land-dwelling reptiles that were themselves descended from fish.
 Scientists have some theories as to why the ichthyosaurs returned to the oceans, but they are not sure exactly why that happened.
 One theory is that there was less competition for resources in the water than on land.

-Ichthyosaurus Description and Size
+Description and Size

 Some ichthyosaur species were absolutely huge.
 Some estimates put the largest species at 26 meters long, which is the same size as a blue whale.
 The ichthyosaurus was pretty small in comparison.
 It only measured about 11 feet long.

 The ichthyosaurus is often compared to a dolphin or a shark.
 When you see the shape of the body, it’s easy to see why.
-They have a pointed nose like a bottle-nose dolphin, and a vertical tail-fin like a shark.
+They have a pointed nose like a bottle-nose dolphin and a vertical tail-fin like a shark.
 However, they are not related to either.
-Dolphins are mammals and shark are fish.
-So, why do all three species have some similar features?
-Experts believe it is caused by something called convergent evolution.
-This theory explains why some unrelated creatures living in the same environment develop similar features—they just work really well.

 The ichthyosaurus also had two sets of fins in addition to the tail-fin.
 This particular species had 5 or more “fingers” within the front fin.
 Other ichthyosaur species had more than 30!
 Unlike sharks or dolphins, ichthyosaurus had rear fins too.